cosma/testing-bundle/README.md

 ```

 #### DB Test Case
-This case is an extension of Symfony WebTestCase with DB nd fixtures support
+This case is an extension of Symfony WebTestCase with Database and fixtures support
 It has the following methods:

 * **dropDatabase** ()